Order of Viesturs

 The Order of Viesturs (Viestura ordenis) is a Latvian state order founded in 1938, which was temporarily discontinued in 1940 by the Soviet occupation of Latvia, but was re-established in 2004.
 The order is named after the medieval historical figure King Viesturs of ancient Semigallia.
+Currently it is the highest military-related award still awarded by Latvia.

 Classes of the Order

 The order is awarded in the following classes: